 The receiving environment of the Lower Canterbury Plains is characterised by large open paddocks, with boundaries often delineated by well-established shelter belts of exotic species and rural dwellings surrounded by large trees.
 The relatively flat landforms flow from the base of the Southern Alps to the Port Hills in an assortment of agricultural fields, criss-crossed with roadways and shelterbelts.
-The existing northern site (Holmes Block) is bound by Dunns Crossing Road to the east and Burnham School Road to the south, while existing southern site (Skellerup Block) is bound by Dunns Crossing Road to the east.
-To the east of both sites lies the western edge of Rolleston Township where expansion with a typical suburban character increases the number of dwellings, hard surfaces, and infrastructure present in the landscape.
+The existing site is bound by Selwyn Road to the south and Lincoln Rolleston Road to the east.
+To the north and west of the proposal lies the southern edge of Rolleston township, where expansion of typical suburban character increases the number of dwellings, hard surfaces, and infrastructure present in the landscape.
 The proposal is located on relatively flat topography, on sites which are typical of rural properties within the Canterbury Plains and includes shelterbelt plantings and structures associated with rural activities.
 Overall, the topographical attributes of the receiving environment are low with no defining features.